 Spilled Milk and Spoiled Markers: My Marker Misadventure

 As a seven-year-old, I had a firm belief in my unparalleled brilliance.
-The world was my playground, and I was convinced I understood its secrets better than anyone else—especially my parents.
+The world was my playground, and I was convinced I understood its secrets better than anyone else: especially my parents.
 And then, in a spectacular display of my so-called brilliance, I messed up, big time.
-You see, I was an artist in my youngerContinue reading “Spilled Milk and Spoiled Markers: My Marker Misadventure”

 On Embracing the Journey of Life